 Labour Force Participation

-The rate of participation in the labour force indicates the extent to which people remain actively seeking work.
+The rate of participation in the labour force indicates the extent to which people actively seek work.
 This indicator shows labour force participation rates for persons 15 years and older for each of the major metropolitan areas, together with the Canadian average.
-Data is shown for annual averages in 2005 to 2010.
+Data is shown for annual averages from 2002 to 2012.
 Differences between the metropolitan areas may reflect differences in economies, society and demographics.